|

 options.
 The information is presented clearly enough for non-physicians

 to understand.
+Windows to

 the Universe A richly colored, highly detailed encyclopedia of space,